 How should we study biodiversity change?

 In an ideal world, we would study many different aspects of biodiversity and how they change over time.
-This would allow us to distinguish between natural ecological and evolutionary change and those changes brought about by human impacts in the Anthropocene era.
-But, time and data contraints mean we can only look at certain aspects of biodiversity.
+This would allow us to distinguish between natural ecological and evolutionary change and those changes brought about by human impacts.
+But, time and data constraints mean we can only look at certain aspects of biodiversity.

 Which aspects of biodiversity should we study and how will these change?

 What are Essential Biodiversity Variables?

 Similarly to studies of global climate system where the world’s climate scientists agreed on a set of core variables that would collectively show the effect of global climate change, known as Essential Climate Variables, biodiversity scientists have proposed a set of core variables that would collectively show the effect of anthropogenic change on biodiversity.

 We should study those aspects that are essential to reveal variation to the world’s biodiversity.